-We are approximately half-way between last year’s Microsoft Ignite conference and this year’s one, so it is a good time to see what was announced on the in November 2019 for the Microsoft Visio roadmap during the conference ( see Visio roadmap: Now and beyond ).
+We are approximately half-way between last year’s Microsoft Ignite conference and this year’s one, so it is a good time to see what was announced on the in November 2019 for the Microsoft Visio roadmap during the conference ( see Microsoft Roadmap for Visio ).
 I have ringed the Visio for the web announcements, that have not yet been delivered, in the following slide from that session.

 There is some confusion amongst users about the relative capabilities of Visio for the Web and Visio for the Desktop, so I would like to try to explain the differences as I see it.